ropensci/ssh/README.md

 ```
 #### Using 'sudo'

 Note that the exec functions are non interactive so they cannot prompt for a sudo password.
-A trick is to use `-S` which reads the passord from stdin:
+A trick is to use `-S` which reads the password from stdin:

 ```
 out <- ssh_exec_wait(session, 'echo "mypassword!" | sudo -s -S apt-get update -y')